Search This Blog

 I woke myself up in the night screaming for help, then had to deal with the profound shame at having called the hostel security staff while still asleep, trying to work out what I'd done and who I was speaking to.

 I couldn't apologise enough, another mark of having been systematically undermined and abused.
 I didn't sleep properly for years, the smallest unexpected noise, a shadow passing the window, sent me into instant high alert.
 The pigeons!
-The pigeons that rooster on the window ledge sent me into an autopilot panic while the other half of me told myself to calm down.
+The pigeons that roosted on the window ledge sent me into an autopilot panic while the other half of me told myself to calm down.
 Again.

 I felt like I was on a tightrope and might fall to my death at any moment.
 Don't look down, I told myself, as I tried to stop my legs from buckling underneath me.